Permafrost/Tundra/SERVICES.md

 ### tundra.csv:parse

-Parses [CSV] content specified as a string, byte array, or input stream into an `IData` document containing a list of records.
+Parses [CSV] content specified as a string, byte array, or input stream into an IData document containing a list of records.

 #### Inputs:

 * `$content` is a string, byte array, or input stream containing [CSV] content to be parsed.
-* `$delimiter` is the character used to delimit fields in the given `$content`.
-Defaults to `,` (comma), if not specified.
+* `$content.delimiter.character` is the character used to delimit values in the given `$content`.
+Defaults to `,` (comma).
+* `$content.escape.character` is the character used to escape special characters such as the delimiter in values.
+Defaults to `null`, which disables escaping.
+* `$content.quote.character` is the character used to quote values that contain special characters such as the delimiter or quote.
+  Defaults to `"` (double quote).
+* `$content.quote.mode` is an optional choice of value quoting mode.
+  Defaults to the `minimal` mode.
+  * `all`: quotes all values
+  * `minimal`: quotes values which contain special characters such as the delimiter or quote character.
+  * `non-numeric`: quotes all non-numeric values.
+  * `none`: does not quote any values.
-* `$header?` is an optional boolean indicating if the first row should be read as a header row containing column names.
+* `$content.header?` is an optional boolean indicating if the first row should be read as a header row containing column names.
 If `false`, columns will be named for their position with a one-based index.
 Defaults to `true`.
-* `$encoding` is an optional character set to use when `$content` is provided as a byte array or input stream to decode the contained text data.
+* `$content.encoding` is an optional character set to use when `$content` is provided as a byte array or input stream to decode the contained text data.
 Defaults to [UTF-8].

 #### Outputs: